Createdd/Writing/articles/Expectations.md

 ---

 We expect that something will happen.
-Our limited mind with all is biases tricks us into thinking that action A lead to result B. This misevaluation causes failure and we don't see it.
+Our limited mind with all is biases tricks us into thinking that action A lead to result B. This misvaluation causes failure and we don't see it.

 Only after the fall we start to realize what went wrong but then it's too late for this round and you start to questioning yourself.